faGH/fa.services.identity/README.md

 ### Lessons Learnt
 - In order to create migrations, the DB context has to either
     - Have a default constructor.
     - Have a IDesignTimeDbContextFactory implementation. - This allows for providing the args to the overloaded constructor during design-time as there is no DI available during that time.
+    - Migration library has to be a core library and not a standard library.
+    - Migration project has to reference 'Microsoft.EntityFrameworkCore.Tools'.

 ### Re-create Migrations (Package-Manager Console)
 > dotnet tool install --global dotnet-ef